Brees sets NFL all-time TD mark as Saints crush Colts 34-7

 ”It was special, everything about the night,” Brees said. ”It just kind of makes your whole life and career flash before your eyes, because I never thought I’d have a chance to be part of something like this.”

+The scoring strike that broke Peyton Manning’s record of 539 career touchdown passes came in the third quarter, when Brees hit tight end Josh Hill for a 5-yard score.
+Brees’ next pass in the game was the 541st scoring toss of his career, a 28-yarder to reserve QB and utility player Taysom Hill that put the Saints up 34-0.

+”He’s done that to a lot of defenses,” Colts coach Frank Reich said. ”When he gets like that.
+I don’t know that anybody can stop him.”

-The 40-year-old Brees came into the game already holding NFL records for completions with 6,792 and yards passing with 72,577 – and built on those numbers by also setting a record for completion percentage in a game.
+Now in his 19th season, the 6-foot Brees – a 2001 second-round draft choice – came into the game already holding NFL records for completions with 6,792 and yards passing with 72,577.
+He built on those numbers while also setting a record for completion percentage in a game.
 He completed 29 of 30 passes – 96.7% – for 307 yards before being relieved by Teddy Bridgewater in the fourth quarter.
 That broke the mark Philip Rivers had held since completing 28 of 29 (96.6%) against Arizona last season.

-”He had a hot hand, obviously,” Payton said. ”Guys were making plays, but that’s awfully difficult to do.”
+”He had a hot hand, obviously,” Saints coach Sean Payton said. ”Guys were making plays, but that’s awfully difficult to do.”

-The victory kept the Saints (11-3), who’d already won the NFC South, in the running with San Francisco (11-3) and Green Bay (11-3) for one of the top two seeds in the NFC playoffs.
-The Colts (6-8) were eliminated from playoff contention after losing their fourth straight and sixth out of seven.
+The victory kept the Saints (11-3), who’d already won the NFC South, in the running with Seattle (11-3), San Francisco (11-3) and Green Bay (11-3) for one of the top two seeds in the NFC playoffs.

 ”There’s a lot at stake right now relative to these games when you look at the top of the NFC,” Payton said. ”It’s about winning and winning and winning and trying to give yourself the best chance in the postseason.”